1llen/Python-Web-Scraper/README.md

 ## Roadmap

+- Re-organize file structure; each folder is a feature
 - Implement viewer for DB
 - Implement LinkedIn scraper
 - Modify scraper to use memoization (stored on DB)